civetweb/civetweb/docs/UserManual.md

                                -- like defined for SSI #include
-    mg.redirect(uri)           -- internal redirect to a given URI mg.onerror(msg)            -- error handler, can be overridden mg.version                 -- a string that holds Civetweb version mg.document_root           -- a string that holds the document root directory mg.auth_domain             -- a string that holds the HTTP authentication domain mg.get_var(str, varname)   -- extract variable from (query) string
+    mg.redirect(uri)           -- internal redirect to a given URI mg.onerror(msg)            -- error handler, can be overridden mg.version                 -- a string that holds CivetWeb version mg.document_root           -- a string that holds the document root directory mg.auth_domain             -- a string that holds the HTTP authentication domain mg.get_var(str, varname)   -- extract variable from (query) string